-Intro From Chris Robb, our Head of Research: We have made what I believe is the most successful publicly posted election day trade of the season.
-It is now up 200% in less than three trading sessions.
-We shorted the CBOE Volatility Index on election day, betting an implied volatility crush was likely.
-While this seems like a harrowing call, we had history on our side.
-There was an 80% probability of an implied volatility crush and we also bet it would be one of the largest in history on the basis that the election would be decisive.
-Importantly, our bet was not dependent on which candidate won the election and does not have upside capped, like the shabby binary options a lot of people used to bet on the election.
-My former Fundstrat colleague and current Punk Rock Traders Affiliate Jack Runge does an excellent job of explaining why our election day bet actually had about the same odds of succeeding as if you flopped pocket queens in Texas Hold Em’.
+Intro From Chris Robb, our Head of Research: We have executed what I believe is the most successful publicly posted election day trade of the season, achieving a 200% gain in less than three trading sessions.
+We shorted the CBOE Volatility Index (VIX) on election day, anticipating an implied volatility crush.
+This decision, while seemingly risky, was supported by historical data indicating an 80% probability of a volatility crush.
+We also predicted it would be one of the largest in history, assuming the election outcome would be decisive.
+Crucially, our trade was not dependent on the election's winner and did not have capped upside, unlike the binary options many used to speculate on the election.
+My former Fundstrat colleague and current Punk Rock Traders Affiliate, Jack Runge, excellently explains why our election day trade had odds of success comparable to flopping pocket queens in Texas Hold 'Em.

 Any time there is a predictable pattern in the public psyche, that presents an investment opportunity that could be worth taking advantage of.
 Finding and recognizing these patterns effectively gives an investor an idea of what the future will look like, and it’s self-evident that being able to predict the future would be the ultimate investment strategy.
 US elections present one such predictable pattern.